aromatt/fnl/README.md

-# fnl
+# lockwrap
 Funnel a function's invocations into a queue or guard them with a nonblocking mutex.

 ## queued
 Forces a function's calls into a queue, causing them to execute sequentially.

 Example:

-    var queuedFn = fnl.queued(function(release, a, doRelease) {
+    var queuedFn = queued(function(release, a, doRelease) {
       console.log("value:", a);
       if (doRelease) {
         console.log("I will release.");